callblueday/mtester/README.md

 sensorium-tester is a hardware test framework for makeblock.
 It bases on hardware protocol defined in makeblock，and covers all the product in makeblock.
 The mainboard includes `mcore`,`2560`,`orion`,`zeroPI`.

+# To Start

+    npm install & npm start

+then visit `http:localhost:3003` in your browser.

 # Description of files